Chevrotain/chevrotain/docs/faq.md

    It is important to note that:

-   - This pattern should only be applied on largish number of alternatives, testing on node.js 8.0 showed it was only useful when there are at least four alternatives. in cases with fewer alternatives this pattern would actually be slower!.
+   - This pattern should only be applied on largish number of alternatives, testing on node.js 8.0 showed it was only useful when there are at least four alternatives.
+In cases with fewer alternatives this pattern would actually be **slower**!

    - This pattern can only be applied if there are no vars which can change accessed via closures.
      Example: